georgeslabreche/gifv-player-events/README.md

     $('.gifv-player').find('video')[0].pause();
 });
 ```
-For in depth details on how gifv-player works, consult the [project's repo](https://github.com/globocom/gifv-player) so that [gifv](http://imgur.com/blog/2014/10/09/introducing-gifv/)
+For in depth details on how gifv-player actually works, consult the [project's repo](https://github.com/globocom/gifv-player).